This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 5. Visit Frederik’s Church

 Also known as Marmorkirke (marble church) among the locals.
-This church lies just behind the Amalienborg quarter and is free to enter.
-It is very impressive and looks like it belongs in Rome, so make sure to check it out while you’re in the area.
+This church lies just behind the Amalienborg Quarter and is free to enter.
+It is very impressive and it is one of my favorite architectural buildings in Copenhagen as it looks like it belongs in Rome.
+Marmorkirke is definitely a must see in Copenhagen!

 6. Tivoli

 Tivoli is the main amusement park in Copenhagen and it is actually the third-oldest operating amusement park in the world.
 Tivoli is great to visit all throughout the year, however, the tickets can get a bit pricy.
-An entrance ticket to the amusement park (not including rides) costs around 150 DKK, whereas, a ticket including the rides costs around 250 DKK.
+An entrance ticket to the amusement park (not including rides) costs around 180 DKK, whereas, a ticket including the rides costs around 350 DKK.
 Although this, visiting the park is a must for any visitor – even if you aren’t interested in the rides.
-You can find more information regarding admission here.

 In English known as “the little mermaid”, this statue is a Danish Icon.
 However, I, unfortunately, have to warn you that it is not nearly as impressive as it appears to be.
 Although this, it still has to be on the list of must-sees in Copenhagen.
 Luckily, it lies along the Langelinie path which runs from around Kastellet (the citadel) along the water into town, so you get a wonderful walk when you visit the sculpture.